leieric/NERD-RCC/README.md

 Eric Lei, Hamed Hassani, and Shirin Saeedi Bidokhti.
 "Neural Estimation of the Rate-Distortion Function For Massive Datasets," in 2022 IEEE International Symposium on Information Theory (ISIT), June 2022.

 # To Run
-Trained networks have been saved in the ``trained_lagr/'' folder.
-These can be used to plot RD curves in ``plotRDcurves_release.ipynb''.
+Trained networks have been saved in the ``trained_lagr/`` folder.
+These can be used to plot RD curves in ``plotRDcurves_release.ipynb``.
 To train from scratch on image datasets, it is easier to pretrain a GAN on the dataset first, and use the GAN to initialize the $Q_Y$ generator neural network.
-Trained GANs have been uploaded to the ``trained_gan/'' folder for MNIST, FMNIST, and SVHN datasets.
-To run NERD with these pretrained GANs, simply run ``bash scripts/NERD_{dataset}.sh''.
-If you wish to pretrain a GAN yourself, we have the ``wgan_gp.py'' file which trains a Wasserstein GAN with gradient penalty.
+Trained GANs have been uploaded to the ``trained_gan/`` folder for MNIST, FMNIST, and SVHN datasets.
+To run NERD with these pretrained GANs, simply run ``bash scripts/NERD_{dataset}.sh``.
+If you wish to pretrain a GAN yourself, we have the ``wgan_gp.py`` file which trains a Wasserstein GAN with gradient penalty.

 # Citation